okx/okexchain-docs/docs/resources/okexchaincli.md

 #### Query governance parameters

-Query the all the parameters for the governance process.
+Query all the parameters for the governance process.

 ```shell
 okexchaincli query params params -h